neuroidss/lab-governance/People and Partners.md

 - Reviewing evidence submitted by any Partner that a Partner has earned or lost a Badge, given the process or mechanism defined in the Badge, and updating Badge and compensation records if clear and compelling evidence indicates a Badge has been earned or lost
 - Tracking time-based and event-based triggers that expire Badges, and, upon an expiration, notifying affected parties and updating relevant records

-### FedEx day organizer - Tojas
-Purpose: Regular events were we hack together

-Accountabilities:
-- organizing FedEx day events
-- maintaining and evolving a list of what work is needed and when that work needs to be done both before and during the event

 ### Adventures - Banyo, BanMarci, Aniko
 Purpose: Community of happy and healthy Partners